ACCA P7 Advanced Audit and Assurance Video Lectures

-Here are AA Audit and Assurance Video lectures, held by ACCA. for exam preparation within a few days with these short lectures,
+Here are AA Audit and Assurance Video lectures, held by ACCA. for exam preparation within a few days these short lectures,

 The best preparation for tomorrow is doing your best today.

-How ever practice makes perfect, try to practice past exam questions as much as you can.
+However, practice makes perfect, try to practice past exam questions as much as you can.

 There is no shortcut to success, so don’t be trying to guess the exam questions, every single topic is important and you should prepare every topic its necessary

-Exam rule is:
+The exam rule is: